MorganBat/pi-marketplace/README.md

 ### R15 - Explain the different high-level components (abstractions) in your app

 Pi Marketplace is built on Ruby on Rails, a web framework which utilises the Model/View/Controller (MVC) architecture.
+Pi Marketplace also utilises a relational database for long term storage of data.

+**Database:** The Database (PostgreSQL is used in this instance) is used for the long term storage of data, allowing the data to persist between sessions.

-**Model:** The model handles the interface with the Database for the purpose of storing long term data.
-In this application I used a PostgreSQL database.
+**Model:** The model handles the interface with the Database.

 **Controller:** The controller is the interface between the model and the view.
 The controller passes information between them as required, and contains the majority of the logic used in the app.
+The controller is used to authenticate the user,

 **View:** The view is what's displayed to the end user.
 It uses HTML, CSS and Embedded Ruby to display information provided by the controller.